-&lt;sup>1 Refer to PwC's limited assurance report on page 3 of this report.
+∞ Refer to PwC's limited assurance report in this report (page 3).

-Carbon Footprint Report Since 2019, the LTCAP Sub-Portfolio's carbon footprint has realized a cumulative decrease of 41.3%.
+Since 2019, the LTCAP Sub-Portfolio's carbon footprint has realized a cumulative decrease of 49.6%.
 In the past few years, substantial progress has been made toward meeting the targeted 50% reduction goal set for 2030.
 Nonetheless, the current cumulative changes can and may partially revert in the short term due to external factors such as changes in economic activity and capital market movements.
 For example, absolute emissions for many companies have increased post-2020 as the economy has recovered from the COVID pandemic.
 Similarly, the carbon footprint is sensitive to swings in the value of the Sub-Portfolio, and all things equal, a weak capital market environment will result in a higher carbon footprint.

-For 2022, in particular, a key contributor to the decrease in absolute emissions and carbon footprint was the transition to ex-fossil fuel mandates for much of the passive public equity exposure and all of the passive corporate bond exposure in the Sub-Portfolio.
+For example, in 2022, a key contributor to the decrease in the carbon footprint was the transition to ex-fossil fuel mandates for much of the passive exposure in the Sub-Portfolio, despite the market value of the LTCAP Sub-Portfolio falling.
 While we will continue to look for opportunities to reduce emissions in LTCAP further, we believe we have now tackled many of the most accessible and readily achievable reductions.
 As a result, further emission reductions are expected to be increasingly challenging to achieve over the coming years.